ftyers/calma/sharedtaskdata/README.md

 Precision for tag: 75.62
 F1-score for tag: 78.05

 python3 scripts/eval_tabular.py results/ast-track2-dev-covered.sys dev/ast-uncovered

-Recall for analysis: 65.71
-Precision for analysis: 57.66
-F1-score for analysis: 61.42

-Recall for lemma: 80.92
-Precision for lemma: 68.31
-F1-score for lemma: 74.08

-Recall for tag: 75.24
-Precision for tag: 70.50
-F1-score for tag: 72.79

-python3 scripts/eval_tabular.py results/ast-track3-dev-covered.sys dev/ast-uncovered

 Recall for analysis: 43.87
 Precision for analysis: 45.30